 ASH: As curious as I am about both Lovesick Ellie and The Dragon Knight’s Beloved, and as delighted as I am with what I’ve read of Sweat and Soap, I have to echo Kate this week.
 Boys Run the Riot has been a terrific series and I don’t see that changing with it’s final volume; I’m so glad that it was licensed.

-MELINDA: I will confess that though I have failed to read any volumes of Boys Run the Riot to-date, I really, really WANT to.
+MJ: I will confess that though I have failed to read any volumes of Boys Run the Riot to-date, I really, really WANT to.
 So perhaps this is my chance!
 There’s my pick of the week!